Justin Bieber Celebrates Turning 23 With Kourtney Kardashian Amid Baby Rumors

 Justin also enjoyed a birthday getaway on a private jet, and he recently returned to the recording studio to focus on new music.
 The “Sorry” singer also is rumored to be involved in DJ Khaled’s “I’m the One.”

-[Featured Image by Victor Fraile/Getty Images for Calvin Klein]
+[Featured Image by Victor Fraile/Getty Images]